PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Long before he became a fixture in developing the Triple Post offense for Phil Jackson in 11 NBA championship seasons in both Chicago and Los Angeles, Tex Winter was an assistant coach for Redlands’ Jack Gardner at Kansas State, taking over when Gardner left for Utah (Photo by Commons).

-Yes, the ex-Redlands High star from the 1920s, Gardner, coached against the greats.
-His Utah team, 23-3 in 1961-62, beat John Wooden’s UCLA Bruins, 88-79, at L.A.
-Sports Arena.
+Yes, that ex-Redlands High star from the 1920s, Gardner, coached against the greats.
+His Utah team, 23-3 in 1961-62, beat John Wooden’s UCLA Bruins, 88-79, at L.A.’s Sports Arena.
 Those were UCLA’s pre-dynasty days, in fact.
 In that same building a few years later, eventual NCAA champion Bruins, 28-2, posted a 30-point win over Gardner’s 17-9 Utes.

 Times were changing.

-“The Fox” concluded his Utah career at 339-154, leading the Utes to seven conference titles.
+“The Fox” concluded his Utah career at 339-154, leading Utah to seven conference titles.
 Between 1959 and 1962, his teams won 51 out of 56 at home.
 Like his days in Manhattan, where Gardner’s influence helped create those Ahearn Field House vibrations, Gardner’s Salt Lake City presence led to construction of Utah’s new basketball facility.

 Against intra-state rival Brigham Young University, coached by Stan Watts, Gardner’s Utes held a narrow 19-17 mark against the Cougars in what was considered a highly intense rivalry.

 Gardner, whose overall lifetime coaching mark, 486-285, was inducted into 10 separate Halls of Fame throughout his years.
-Note this: He received a National Association of Basketball Coaches’ Golden Anniversary Award.

 • Southern Utah Hall of Fame